March 1-3, 2023

 Insights behind the CV

-In this informal career talk our invited speakers explain how they got to where they are now.
-We will start by looking at the official CV, but then focus on what is behind all that.
+In this informal discussion our invited speakers explain how they got to where they are now.
+We will start by looking at the official CV, but then focus on what lies behind all of that.

-Besides the successfully granted funds and published articles in high ranked journals – there was failure and rejections to be dealt with.
-Let’s not forget what’s also important – how did they balance their work and a life outside of science?
+Besides the successfully granted funds and published articles in high ranked journals there were rejections and failure to be dealt with.
+Let’s not forget what’s also important: How did they balance their work and a life outside of science?

 During the moderated discussion, there will be enough time to address all arising questions.